 Tenant-level analytics in Power Platform Admin Center offer a great way to get a holistic overview of usage and inventory of your apps, flows, makers and environments and allow you to identify metrics like top used apps and top makers.
-The Power BI dashboard in the CoE Starter Kit combines your tenant level inventory and usage data with your organizations data to provide you with more granular insights into what departments, cities, and countries are using Power Platform.
+The Power BI dashboard in the CoE Starter Kit combines your tenant level inventory and usage data with your organizations data to provide you with more granular insights into what departments, cities, and countries/regions are using Power Platform.
 Additionally, a broader range of customizable filters is available so you can view your inventory by connector, classification (premium/standard), or drill into how many users an app is shared with.
 Tenant-level insights in the Power Platform Admin Center provide you with a great starting point to get familiar with your tenants adoption of Power Platform, and as your need for those insights matures, you can explore the rich and customizable reports of the CoE Starter Kit.

 Explore the Power Apps admin documentation.

 Find training resources, including guided learning and step-by-step guides, at aka.ms/PowerPlatformLabs.

 Read up on customer success stories and find resources relevant to your experience, technical background, and skill level at aka.ms/PowerPlatformResources.